 What is the reason for this study?

 Inherited arrhythmias are associated with a risk of sudden cardiac death (SCD) due to the development of ventricular arrhythmias, sometimes occurring during exercise.
 Inherited arrhythmias include Long QT Syndrome (LQTS) and Catecholaminergic Polymorphic Ventricular Tachycardia (CPVT).
+Both conditions cause abnormalities in the hearts electrical function and can cause ventricular arrhythmias during exercise.

-Both conditions cause abnormalities in the hearts electrical function, and can cause ventricular arrhythmias during exercise.
 As a result, affected people are advised to avoid high intensity exercise to reduce the risk of suffering symptoms which could lead to collapse or sudden death.
+Most affected people are prescribed medications to reduce the risk of symptoms occurring during exercise and at other times.

 We use exercise testing (ET) with an exercise treadmill to assess affected children’s physical response to stress and exercise.
 Children with LQTS and CPVT perform yearly exercise tests as part of routine care.
 The exercise test helps us to: